junxit/us-congress-bills-115/metadata.md

 - 2018-04-17 — Senate amendment proposed (on the floor): Amendment SA 2238 proposed by Senator McConnell for Senator Hassan.(consideration: CR S2224; text: CR S2224)
 - 2018-04-17 — Senate amendment submitted
 - 2018-04-17 — The committee substitute as amended agreed to by Unanimous Consent. (text: CR S2224)
+- 2018-04-18 — Message on Senate action sent to the House.
+- 2018-04-18 — Received in the House.
+- 2018-04-18 — Referred to the House Committee on Homeland Security.